2013 Kia Optima Interior

 - "While we love the look of the 2013 Kia Optima sedan's interior, some of the plastic on the dash and steering wheel still lack the quality look and feel found in Honda, Mazda and even some GM and Ford products." -- Kelley Blue Book

 - "Materials appear high-quality throughout, and controls move with precision." -- Consumer Guide (2012)

 - "If the Optima were a farmer, its standard-equipment crop would be bountiful." -- Car and Driver (2011)

 Most reviewers think the 2013 Kia Optima has plenty of room for adult passengers, but they note that the sloping roofline decreases back-seat headroom.
 One test driver wishes the front seats were more supportive for longer road trips.
 The Optima has more upscale seating options than most cars in this class.
-Buyers can add leather seats, cooled and heated front seats, heated rear seat bottoms and all trims come standard with at least a six-way power adjustable driver’s seat.
+Buyers can add leather seats, cooled and heated front seats and heated rear seat bottoms, and all trims come standard with at least a six-way power adjustable driver’s seat.

 - "The front seats are pretty comfortable for tall folks, but the Optima's sharply-raked rear roofline may cause some headroom issues for the rear-seat passengers." -- Kelley Blue Book